 You decide to give Kieran some tranexamic acid.
 He’s actively bleeding, he’s tachycardic, and he looks pale.

 This is a good time to call for help

 You have a patient with a central stab wound who is tachycardic, bleeding, and looking unwell.
 Call your nearest Major Trauma Centre for advice – that’s what they are there for.
-In reality, most haemodynamically stable patients can be managed in a trauma unit rather than having to be transferred to an MTC.
-If your patient is haemodynamically unstable then get your general surgeons down to review.
-They can decide whether the patient is safe to be transferred to an MTC, or needs to go to theatre now.
+Most haemodynamically stable patients can be managed in a trauma unit rather than transferred to an MTC.
+If your patient is haemodynamically unstable, get your general surgeons down for review.
+They can decide whether the patient is safe to be transferred to an MTC or must go to the theatre now.

 In our stats, 6% of our patients went to theatre.
 Most of the surgeries were laparotomies, with a couple of cardiac surgeries, hemi-craniotomies, and a few vascular repairs.

 If your patient says this, take it seriously.
 We know from our pre-hospital colleagues that patients like Kieran, who are usually young and fit, aren’t complainers.
 If Kieran thinks he’s going to die, he’s probably about to arrest, so take note and get ready.